mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.1/index.md

 - Fixed Mesos to correctly discard unused memory when running DC/OS 2.0 in strict mode.

-- Fixed an issue in dcos-net where a task update was leading to two DNS zone updates.
+- Fixed an issue in `dcos-net` where a task update was leading to two DNS zone updates.
 (DCOS_OSS-5495)

-- When deciding whether to push a network overlay to Lasuhup, DC/OS now compares by value, in addition to TIEP IP address and subnet.
+- When deciding whether to push a network overlay to Lashup, DC/OS now compares by value, in addition to TIEP IP address and subnet.
 (DCOS_OSS-5620)

-- Labels from Lashup's kv_message_queue_overflows_total metric have been removed to improve the ability to shed load.
+- Labels from Lashup's `kv_message_queue_overflows_total` metric have been removed to improve the ability to shed load.
 (DCOS_OSS-5634)

 - DC/OS now reserves all agent VTEP IPs upon recovering from replicated logs.
 (DCOS_OSS-5626)